rabbitmq/rabbitmq-website/site/configure.md

 config file(s) : /var/lib/rabbitmq/hare.conf (not found)
 </pre>

-Alternatively config file location can be found in the <a href="/management.html">management UI</a>, together with other details about nodes.
+Alternatively config file location can be found in the [management UI](/management.html), together with other details about nodes.

 When troubleshooting configuration settings, it is very useful to verify that the config file